|

 memory on the system.
 If assigned the special value

 "infinity", no memory throttling is applied.
-This controls
+This controls the

-The effective configuration is reported as
+effective configuration is reported as EffectiveMemoryHigh=

-EffectiveMemoryHigh= (see also EffectiveMemoryMax=).
+(see also EffectiveMemoryMax=).

 While StartupMemoryHigh= applies to the startup and shutdown

-phases of the system, MemoryHigh= applies to normal runtime
+phases of the system, MemoryHigh= applies to normal runtime of

-startup and shutdown phases.
+and shutdown phases.
 Using StartupMemoryHigh= allows

 prioritizing specific services at boot-up and shutdown